sassoftware/viya4-monitoring-kubernetes/logging/README.md

 ### Use Kibana to Validate Logging

-* Specify or obtain the default password for the Kibana admin user.
-You can use the `ES_ADMIN_PASSWD` environment variable to specify the default password.
-If you do not specify a default password, it is randomly generated.
+* Obtain the default password for the Kibana admin user.
+If you did not specify a default password during the deployment process, a password is randomly generated.
 Use this command to obtain the password:
 ```bash
 kubectl -n logging get secret internal-user-admin -o=jsonpath='{.data.username}' |base64 --decode
 ```